 37% of attacks investigated were predatory, where the prey was chased and bitten, although only 6% of attacks were pet related, and a significant 24% were unknown.

 The mountain lion, also known as a puma, cougar, panther, or catamount, is widespread throughout North America.
-They reach head and body length of 3.25-5.25 feet (1-1.6 meters) and can weigh 136 pounds (62 kilograms).
+They reach a head and body length of 3.25-5.25 feet (1-1.6 meters) and can weigh 136 pounds (62 kilograms).

 Mountain lions are solitary but will share a territory of around 30 square miles (78 square kilometers) with one or two other individuals.
 Mountain lions can leap 40 feet (12 meters) with a running start, scale a 12-foot (3.66 meters) fence and reach speeds of 50 miles (80 kilometers) per hour.

 They tend to keep to themselves, but there are occasional attacks on humans, usually children or singular adults.
-They average 4 attacks on humans each year, and on average, only one is fatal.
+They average four attacks on humans each year, and on average, only one is fatal.
 Unfortunately, the mortality rate for domesticated animals such as cats, dogs, and livestock is much higher.

 The American Bison is the heaviest land animal in North America, weighing 930-2200 pounds (420-1000 kilograms) and reaching shoulder heights of 5-6.5 feet (152-198 centimeters).
 Although purely herbivorous, they can still be quite deadly when threatened.